 You’re probably all familiar with this one.
 That’s because SurveyMonkey is used by millions of businesses all over the world.
 The tool itself offers around 15 different types of survey questions (including multiple choice, open comments and Likert scales) that you can add to your one-off surveys.
 While the tool is perfect for these types of surveys, this also means that it’s less suitable for measuring overall satisfaction or re-surveying customers again after a certain period of time.
 Your call…

 Typeform is an online survey tool that has – like others – a user-friendly interface.
 Respondents will experience the process of filling in a survey as quite an easy one.
-The free version of Typeform is called the CORE plan, which includes unlimited questions & answers, data export options, custom-designed them, readily made templates and basic reporting features.
-It is however, very difficult to customise to match to your own brand and not much other than what is listed above is offered in the free version.
+The free version of Typeform includes unlimited surveys (or ‘typeforms’) with max ten questions and ten responses per month, data export options and basic reporting features.
+It can also be integrated with other solutions such as Zapier, Automate.io ,Slack Mailchimp and HubSpot.

 3. Zoho Survey